-GDP Growth Annualized in Japan is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Annualized in Japan to stand at 2.70 in 12 months time.
-In the long-term, the Japan GDP Growth Annualized is projected to trend around 2.90 percent in 2020, according to our econometric models.
+GDP Growth Annualized in Japan is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan GDP Growth Annualized is projected to trend around 2.00 percent in 2023 and 2.20 percent in 2024, according to our econometric models.